ship-nix/docs/src/account/index.md

 ## Deleting your account

 You can delete your user from the dashboard.
-This also deletes all your data associated with ship-nix. **We can not recover this data.**
+This also deletes all your data associated with Shipnix. **We can not recover this data.**

 Your servers remain intact on your server provider after deleting your account.